Hearst Castle: Having a ball: 1925–1938

 Guests were generally left to their own devices during the day.
-Horseback riding, shooting, swimming, golf, croquet and tennis were all available, while Hearst would lead mounted parties for picnics on the estate.
+Horse-riding, shooting, swimming, golf, croquet and tennis were all available, while Hearst would lead mounted parties for picnics on the estate.
 The only absolute deadline was for cocktails in the assembly room at 7.30 on Saturday night.
 Alcohol was rationed; guests were not permitted to have liquor in their rooms, and were limited to one cocktail each before dinner.
 This was due not to meanness on Hearst's part but to his concerns over Davies's alcoholism, though the rule was frequently flouted.
 The actor David Niven later reflected on his supplying illicit alcohol to Davies; "It seemed fun at the time to stoke up her fire of outrageous fun and I got a kick out of feeling I had outwitted one of the most powerful and best informed men on earth, but what a disloyal and crummy betrayal of (him) and what a nasty potential nail to put in her coffin".
 Dinner was served at 9.00 in the refectory.
 Wine came from Hearst's 7,000-bottle cellar.
-Charlie Chaplin commented on the fare; "dinners were elaborate, pheasant, wild duck, partridge and venison" but also the informality, "amidst the opulence, we were served paper napkins, it was only when Mrs Hearst was in residence that the guests were given linen ones".
+Charlie Chaplin commented on the fare; "dinners were elaborate, pheasant, wild duck, partridge and venison" but also the informality, "amidst the opulence, we were served paper napkins, it was only when Mrs. Hearst was in residence that the guests were given linen ones".
 The informality extended to the ketchup bottles and condiments in jars which were remarked on by many guests.
 Dinner was invariably followed by a movie; initially outside, and then in the theater.
 The actress Ilka Chase recorded a showing in the early 1930s; "the theater was not yet complete – the plaster was still wet – so an immense pile of fur coats was heaped at the door and each guest picked one up and enveloped himself before entering...Hearst and Marion, close together in the gloom and bundled in their fur coats, looked for all the world like the big and baby bears".
 Movies were generally films from Hearst's own studio, Cosmopolitan Productions, and often featured Marion Davies.
 Sherman Eubanks, whose father worked as an electrician at the castle, recorded in an oral history: "Mr Hearst would push a button and call up to the projectionist and say 'Put on Marion's Peg o' My Heart.
 So I've seen Peg o' My Heart about fifty times.
 This is not being critical.
 I'm simply saying that's the way it was".
 Chase noted that this repetition tended to "put a slight strain on the guests' gratitude".